luke-frazier/Thunderbolt-Tool/README.txt

 **Want to contact or thank me?

-      *IF YOU CONTACT ME WITH AN ISSUE, INCLUDE YOUR LOG FILES!
-(In log folder)
+      *PLEASE INCLUDE YOUR LOG FILES!
+(In log folder, just run the
+       RUN_ME_FOR_EMAIL.bat and send me that zip with your issue.)

       *Tweet me, @trter10